yumanuralfath/Obsidian-Note/Yuma Note/Zettelkasten/Exercise Skill 13.md

 	- Terjadi kesalahan mencampurkan complete dan reduce form, cara paling simpel dengan mencoret *who*
 - The suspect can be seen in the photographs ~~were~~<u> just released by the police</u>. ❌
 	-  seharusnya tidak usah ada *were*
-- The food <u>placing on the picnic table</u> attracted a large number of flies.
+- The food <u>placing on the picnic table</u> attracted a large number of flies.❌
+	- seharusnya *placed* karena bentuknya passive, *makanan di letakkan*

 ## 🔗 Sumber
 - [[Longman - TOEFL Test#Skill 13]]
 - [[Use Reduced Adjective Clause Correctly]]